-- F.A.C.T.
+• F.A.C.T.
 Gray polysulfide thread sealant is a state of the art sealant and is effective in use on high pressure 8rd threaded piping systems.
 This sealant is a polysulfide that slow cures to a rubber like consistency.
-This sealant has Teflon particles of different sizes to enhance the sealing properties and does not require curing to be effective in sealing threads that are properly engaged. - F.A.C.T.
+This sealant has Teflon particles of different sizes to enhance the sealing properties and does not require curing to be effective in sealing threads that are properly engaged.

+Do not use Teflon Tape with this sealant!

+• F.A.C.T.
 Tubing sealant is also an excellent petroleum based sealant and is effective on high pressure 8rd threaded piping systems.
-This sealant has Teflon particles of different sizes to enhance the sealing properties as well as superior friction resistance when disassembly is necessary. - Apply the sealant evenly with spatula or brush to both the pin and box threads and cover the entire thread area. - F.A.C.T.
-FAST TWO thread sealant is specially formulated for Fact 2 TPI products only, not for the use on 8rd threads.
-2 passes of Teflon tape 1⁄2 overlapped on male threads are required prior to applying sealant to both the pin and box threads covering the entire thread area.
+This sealant has Teflon particles of different sizes to enhance the sealing properties as well as superior friction resistance when disassembly is necessary.